jolexa/blog.jolexa.net/content/post/gentoo-best-webcam.md

 Dear lazyweb,

 In your experiences, what has been the best webcam to use with Gentoo?
-I would like to use skype or some other video messaging app to talk to my girlfriend studying abroad next semester but I haven&#8217;t used (or setup) a webcam before.
+I would like to use skype or some other video messaging app to talk to my girlfriend studying abroad next semester but I haven't used (or setup) a webcam before.
 Thanks all.